IST456/NetworkMonitoring/scripts/lab4.md

 $ sudo systemctl restart apache2
 ```

+## 5. Test
-## 5. Verify that the directory is password protected and that bob is allowed to log in.
+Verify that the directory is password protected and that bob is allowed to log in.